RapidAPI/DevRel-Stack-Data/guides/posts/api/post.md

 ## What is an API?

-The Application Programming Interface (API) is like a middle man, 2connecting two sides; a waiter takes your order and brings you food.
+The Application Programming Interface (API) is like a middle man, connecting two sides; a waiter takes your order and brings you food.
 It is a channel that applications utilize to talk with each other.
 You put some information at one end, the API takes that information and gets back with a result.

 Many different types of APIs exist.
 You can use them to build web, desktop, mobile applications, CLI tools, extensions, and much more.